How can I get involved?

 Is Black Dagger truly an all-volunteer organization?

 The short answer is yes!
 All officers and volunteers donate their time, talents, and resources to give back and honor our Nation’s real heroes!
 Please review our IRS forms 990 on Guide Star or visit the support page if you want to validate.
 You can also read our reviews on GreatNonProfits.org.
-Note: For calendar years 2012, 2013 and 2014, over 97% of all donations went directly to support veterans through our adaptive hunting, shooting, and outdoors programs.
+Note: For calendar years 2012 to present, over 97% of all donations went directly to support veterans through our adaptive hunting, shooting, and our many other outdoors programs.